OnChainDiscGolf/app/README.md

 Think [UDisc](https://udisc.com), but with **freedom technology**:

 - **🥏 Disc Golf Scorekeeping** — Track rounds with friends, just like you'd expect
-- **⚡ Instant Bitcoin Payments** — Entry fees, ace pots, and payouts.
-Automatic.
-Unstoppable.
+- **⚡ Instant Bitcoin Settlement** — Round entries and prize pools settle automatically.
+No waiting.
+No chasing people down.
 - **🔑 Self-Sovereign Identity** — Your Nostr key = your identity.
 No account creation.
 No password resets.
 No Big Tech overlords.
 - **🌐 Serverless Architecture** — Runs on distributed Nostr relays.
 Nobody can shut it down. *Nobody can censor your disc golf game.*